dicebear/dicebear/website/docs/integrations/serverless.md

 ### Step 6

-And now you are ready to deploy the API with a simple command:
+Now you are ready to deploy the API with a simple command:

 ```
 npm run deploy